-- 7.2.3 Academic Medical Centers - 7.2.3.1 MBRU is located at the heart of Dubai Healthcare City which currently houses over 150 medical facilities, 4,000 physicians and three full size hospitals that are fully operational and open to patients.
-MBRU has already developed memoranda of understanding with key providers in DHCC.

-7.2.3.2 The memoranda of understanding underscore the desire of the parties to collaborate on matters of medical education, research and service provision.
-Currently, there are agreements with, or letters of support from, Dubai Health Authority, Mediclinic Middle East Group, the Moorfields Eye Hospital and Sulaiman Al Habib Hospital.
+- 7.2.2.1 MBRU is located at the heart of Dubai Healthcare City which currently houses over 150 medical facilities, 4,000 physicians and three full size hospitals that are fully operational and open to patients.
+MBRU has already developed memoranda of understanding with key providers in DHCC and Dubai. - 7.2.2.2 The memoranda of understanding underscore the desire of the parties to collaborate on matters of medical education, research and service provision.
+Currently, there are agreements with, or letters of support from, Dubai Health Authority, Mediclinic Middle East, the Moorfields Eye Hospital and Sulaiman Al Habib Hospital.
+Academic partnership and affiliation agreement are in existence with Mediclinic Middle East and Al Jalila Children's Specialty Hospital.
+Similar agreements are being developed with Dubai Health Authority and Ministry of Health and Prevention.